Cathedral of Saint Paul (Minnesota): Exterior façade

+Art

 The interior is illuminated by twenty-four stained glass windows featuring angelic choirs.
-There is also a rose window in the transept designed by Charles Connick.
-Electric lighting was installed in 1940.
+Three rose windows in the transepts were designed by Charles Connick.

 Heroic size marble statues of the four evangelists, sculpted by John Angel, are set into the niches of the piers in the four corners of the church.
 This placement was not coincidental, according to Msgr.
 Lawrence Ryan (Historical Sketch of the Cathedral of St. Paul, 1904–1937), for as the piers hold up the church of stone, so the Word recorded by Matthew, Mark, Luke and John sustains that Church not made by human hands.
-Each statue rises to a height of 11’6” and weighs eight tons.
+Each statue rises to a height of 11'6" and weighs eight tons.
 The life of Saint Paul is honored by a bronze baldachin, as well as massive bronze Te Deum and Magnificat grilles.

+Chapels

 The cathedral also has six chapels dedicated to the patron saints of the European ethnic groups that settled the area around the city: St. Anthony for the Italians, St. John the Baptist for the French Canadians, St. Patrick for the Irish, St. Boniface for the Germans, Saints Cyril and Methodius for the Slavs; and St. Therese of Lisieux for the missionaries.
+Each shrine contains a circular slab of marble from the saint's home country.
+The chapel to the Little Flower has incorporated into its gospel-side wall small stone from the Rouen Castle where St. Joan of Arc was imprisoned.
 There are also chapels dedicated to the Sacred Heart, to Mary, the mother of Jesus, and to Saint Joseph, her husband, as well as to Saint Peter.

+Organs

+An E. M. Skinner organ was installed above the entrance to the sacristy, behind the behind the sanctuary, in 1927.
+An Æolian-Skinner organ was installed in the choir loft gallery in 1963.
+The organs have twin consoles, which can be used to play either organ or both at the same time.